 Level Description Exceeds The school meets the performance benchmark; potential exemplar in this area.
-Meets The school generally meets the performance benchmark; few concerns are not Approaches The school does not meet the performance benchmark; a number of noted.
+Meets The school generally meets the performance benchmark; few concerns are no Approaches The school does not meet the performance benchmark; a number of concerns are noted.
 Falls Far Below The school falls far below the performance benchmark; significant concerns are noted.